Tuesday, June 23, 2015

 PERFORMANCES

-Best of all are the performances of the uniformly excellent cast.
+Credit goes to the uniformly excellent cast.
 John Cusak oozes smug menace, Evan Bird’s repellent child star shows the wounds of neglect, and in the film’s least-developed role, Robert Pattinson (this is the first film I’ve ever seen him in) is so good you wish he’d been given more to do.

 However, Maps to the Stars really belongs to the women.
 Oscar-winner Julianne Moore gives one of those totally raw, risk-taking performances that's likely to divide audiences.
 Me, I've met my share of Havana Segrands in my time, and Moore seriously nails it in her willingness to “go there” in her searingly naked depiction of the ugliest aspects of what it has come to mean to be a movie star.